 Increased rate of cesarean delivery has also been noticed among pregnant women following bariatric surgery in some studies while other studies have reported a reduction in the rate of cesarean delivery.
 Those that reported increased incidence found a direct relationship between cesarean delivery rate and the degree of obesity at the time of delivery.

-Lapolla et al. reported no significant increase in the risk of delivering low birth weight babies among those that had laparoscopic adjustable gastric banding (a restrictive surgery like gastric sleeve surgery) when compared with the average population.
+It has been reported that there is no significant increase in the risk of delivering low birth weight babies among those that had laparoscopic adjustable gastric banding (a restrictive surgery like gastric sleeve surgery) when compared with the average population.

 Apart from the routine antenatal care, women who got pregnant after gastric sleeve surgery should be given a multidisciplinary care that involves the surgeon, the obstetrician, and the nutritionist.
 They should be educated on the need to adhere to dietary plan in order to prevent nutritional deficiencies.
 The obesity associated disease conditions must be optimized with drug dosages adjusted as required and certain drugs that are unsafe during pregnancy should be substituted.